 - 1. Covington purchases potable water from the Northern Kentucky Water District.
 The Water District has a water intake between the cities of Covington and Taylor Mill along Licking River, which transects Covington on the East.
 The Licking River intake supplies water to the Taylor Mill Water Treatment Plant which serves the western portion of Northern Kentucky Water District, including the City of Covington.
 Approximately 20% of the NKWD customers (~37,000) are served by the Taylor Mill WTP.
-Several brownfields in Covington are located adjacent to the Licking River near the water intake and could potentially impact water quality. - 2.
+Several brownfields in Covington are located adjacent to the Licking River near the water intake and could potentially impact water quality.
+Environmental assessment of areas along the Licking River will help to quantify and reduce these risks. - 2.
 Banklick Creek is a shallow, highly meandering waterway that flows eastward through Kenton County, over a distance of 11 miles, flowing through Covington from east to west and emptying in to the northward-running Licking River.
 Banklick Creek is considered an impaired water body, since it has been impacted by pollution sources and does not meet its designated use requirements for aquatic life and swimming.
 Such streams are listed on Kentucky's 303(d) list, a list updated every two years to provide priority ranking and targeting of waters for allocation of pollutant loadings under USEPA's Total Maximum Daily Load (TMDL) program.
 Water quality monitoring conducted in the 1990s confirmed that Banklick Creek does not meet water quality standards primarily due to high levels of fecal coliform and low levels of dissolved oxygen.
 Sources of impairment include hydromodification, urban runoff, CSOs, sanitary sewer overflows (SSOs), and upstream agricultural runoff. - 3.
 Brownfields pose a health threat and blighting influence to low income neighborhoods because of their location in areas of historic disinvestment.
 The remediation of certain brownfield areas within the City of Covington would yield marked improvements on several communities denoted as CDBG-eligible. - 4.
 Health and safety risks are present from the deteriorating condition of the structures, which invite crime.
-Additionally, the presence of petroleum and/or hazardous substances in soil and groundwater, as well as asbestos, solvents and other potential concerns present in the brownfields may exceed the standards for cleanup and redevelopment.

-5. Environmental health risks were found in soil and groundwater at the DAS property during previous Phase I and II environmental assessments.
-Further cleanup funding will allow for the completion of additional remedial planning cleanup and redevelopment at this site.
+Additionally, the presence of hazardous substances in soil and groundwater, asbestos, solvents and other potential concerns present in the brownfields may exceed the standards for cleanup and redevelopment. - 5.
+Environmental health risks were found in soil and groundwater at properties previously assessed with U.S. EPA funds where Phase I and II environmental assessments were conducted.
+Three specific assessments found both hazardous and petroleum substances at the following three assessed areas in Covington: a) the Donaldson Art Sign Property, historically used for the manufacturing of art signs; b) Third and Greenup, historically used as a gas station, where assessment found a minor amount of contaminated soil, which was excavated from the site, and a request for a closure (NFA) letter was submitted to the Kentucky Department of Environmental Protection; and c) Riverfront West, historically used by scrap iron, generator and auto parts manufacturers, which is scheduled to be redeveloped as a multi-building complex including office, commercial, retail, and residential development.
+Further assessment will help to quantify these findings, and provide cleanup planning, cleanup and redevelopment at these and other sites.